 - room temperature butter, about 2 tablespoons

 - Preheat the oven to 425ºF.
-Grease two oven-safe bowls (such as the 1-qt pyrex bowls I mentioned above) with about a tablespoon of butter each.
+Grease two 1-qt or 1.5-qt oven-safe bowls (see notes above) with about a tablespoon of butter each.
 Using two forks, punch down your dough, scraping it from the sides of the bowl, which it will be clinging to.
 As you scrape it down try to turn the dough up onto itself if that makes sense.
 You want to loosen the dough entirely from the sides of the bowl, and you want to make sure you’ve punched it down.
 Then, take your two forks and divide the dough into two equal portions — eye the center of the mass of dough, and starting from the center and working out, pull the dough apart with the two forks.
 Then scoop up each half and place into your prepared bowls.
 This part can be a little messy — the dough is very wet and will slip all over the place.
 Using small forks or forks with short tines makes this easier — my small salad forks work best; my dinner forks make it harder.
 It’s best to scoop it up fast and plop it in the bowl in one fell swoop.

 #1.
 Cornmeal.
 Substitute 1 cup of the flour with 1 cup of cornmeal.
 Proceed with the recipe as directed.